akiryk/tutorials-learning-lessons/GCP/intro.md

     - coldline
  - there are various ways to get data into Cloud Storage, depending on how much you need to transfer

+**Use Cloud Storage if**: you need to store large immutable blobs, such as movies or large images.

 ### Big Table
 A managed NoSQL solution.
 It's ideal for data that has a single look up key.
 In fact, you could think of it as a persistent hash table.
 Big table has some advantages over managing your own data: